-sued in three formats, all valued at 29¢: a sheet stamp printed in panes of 40 and perforated 11 (Sc 2721), in panes of 35 perforated 10 along with six other Legends of rock & roll and rhythm & blues designs (Sc 2724), and in booklet pane format (Sc 2731).
+<section-header><section-header><section-header><section-header><section-header><section-header><section-header><image><image><image> sued in three formats, all valued at 29¢: a sheet stamp printed in panes of 40 and perforated 11 (Sc 2721), in panes of 35 perforated 10 along with six other Legends of rock & roll and rhythm & blues designs (Sc 2724), and in booklet pane format (Sc 2731).

 A major publicity campaign stimulated the popularity of the first 1993 issue.
 The United States Postal Service provided a ballot postcard to the public early in 1992 with a choice of two designs-one of a younger-looking Elvis and one of him in later years.
 With the return of over one million ballots the overwhelming choice was for the younger image that was used for the three 1993 issues.
-In view of the wide interest shown by the contest, the USPS ordered 500 million stamps for the initial print-
+In view of the wide interest shown by the contest, the USPS ordered 500 million stamps for the initial printing.

 Some 22 years later the fourth Elvis stamp appeared as part of the Music Icons commemorative series.
 The 2015 issue is a "forever stamp" in black and white (Sc 5009).
 Over 800 different cachets are identified by Dickinson for the 1993 stamps, and 178 for the 2015 issue.
 Thus the catalog has nearly one thousand cachets illustrated.
-The catalog is arranged by alphabetical listing by cachet maker.
-The images are in color and generally appear as eight designs per page.
-The entire cover is shown, not just the cachet, since the issues used large pictorial postmarks.
-When the cachet maker produced more than one design, it is assigned a separate number, and varieties are identified with small letters.
-For example the Pugh designs for Sc 2721 are identified as Pugh Cachets 1, 2a, 2b, 3a, and 3b.

-Scott number followed by an
+The catalog is arranged by Scott number followed by an